mguymon/model-citizen/README.md

       <version>0.2.4</version>
     </dependency>

-May have to directly add the Sonatype Repo directly if the sync to Maven Central is slow.
+May have to add the Sonatype Repo if the sync to Maven Central is slow.

     <repositories>
       <repository>